Solidity

-Solidity is an object-oriented programming language for implementing smart contracts on various blockchain platforms, most notably, Ethereum.
-It was developed by Christian Reitwiessner, Alex Beregszaszi, and several former Ethereum core contributors.
-Programs in Solidity run on Ethereum Virtual Machine.
+Solidity is a programming language for implementing smart contracts on various blockchain platforms, most notably, Ethereum.
+Solidity is licensed under GNU General Public License v3.0.
+Solidity was designed by Gavin Wood and developed by Christian Reitwiessner, Alex Beregszaszi, and several former Ethereum core contributors.
+Programs in Solidity run on Ethereum Virtual Machine or on compatible virtual machines.

 History

-Solidity was proposed in August 2014 by Gavin Wood; the language was later developed by the Ethereum project's Solidity team, led by Christian Reitwiessner.
+Solidity was proposed in August 2014 by Gavin Wood The language was later developed by the Ethereum project's Solidity team, led by Christian Reitwiessner.

-Solidity is the primary language on Ethereum as well as on other private blockchains, such as the enterprise-oriented Hyperledger Fabric blockchain.
+Solidity is the primary language used to develop smart contracts for Ethereum as well as other private blockchains, such as the enterprise-oriented Hyperledger Fabric blockchain.
 SWIFT deployed a proof of concept using Solidity running on Hyperledger Fabric.

 Description

-Solidity is a statically typed programming language designed for developing smart contracts that run on the Ethereum Virtual Machine (EVM).
+Solidity is a statically typed programming language designed for developing smart contracts that run on the Ethereum Virtual Machine (EVM) or compatible virtual machines.

 Solidity uses ECMAScript-like syntax which makes it familiar for existing web developers; however unlike ECMAScript it has static typing and variadic return types.
 Solidity is different from other EVM-targeting languages such as Serpent and Mutan in some important ways.
-It supports complex member variables for contracts, including arbitrarily hierarchical mappings and structs.
-Solidity contracts support inheritance, including multiple inheritance with C3 linearization.
-Solidity introduces an application binary interface (ABI) that facilitates multiple type-safe functions within a single contract (this was also later supported by Serpent).
+It supports complex member variables for smart contracts, including arbitrarily hierarchical mappings and structs.
+Solidity smart contract support inheritance, including multiple inheritance with C3 linearization.
+Solidity introduces an application binary interface (ABI) that facilitates multiple type-safe functions within a single smart contract (this was also later supported by Serpent).
 The Solidity proposal also includes "Natural Language Specification", a documentation system for specifying user-centric descriptions of the ramifications of method-calls.